 Get the free sewing pattern for a cute, knit ruffled play dress for a toddler!
 This beginner-friendly tutorial will help you sew a comfortable, easy dress for any little girl in your life.
 Read on for the DIY!

 I’m thrilled to be a stop on Life Sew Savory’s Summer Fun Series!
 I love being a part of such an amazing community of sewing talent and Emily is featuring some really great posts this year, so be sure to follow along via the links at the end of the post!

 I’ve been DYING to try my hand at a cute little ruffly sleeve dress for one of my girls after seeing similar styles all over the women’s department of my favorite stores.
 I really love how this little number turned out and you’re gonna love how easy it is!

-I’ve included a free pattern for size 2 (just enter your email at the end of this post) and some instructions for how to adapt it to other sizes as well.
+I’ve included a free pattern for size 2 and some instructions for how to adapt it to other sizes as well (find it below!).
 Read on for the full tutorial!

 2 yards knit fabric (I used a cotton spandex I’d been hoarding from Girl Charlee – any knit with a decent drape will work for this)

 1. Download the free pattern and print it out.
 Be sure your printer isn’t scaling the pattern and that it prints at 100%.
 (Measure the 1″ calibration square in the pattern to double check this).
 There are 2 pages to it, but no need to trim either page.
 Just butt each page up together and tape.

 Cut out the paper pattern and then cut out your fabric.
 You’ll need 2 bodices (cut on fold), 2 ruffles (cut on fold) and 2 skirt pieces.

 2. Sew your bodice together by placing front and back right sides together and stitching along side seams.
 Press well.